Discover how to manage your brewery's wastewater with John Haugen, co-Founder & strategist at Third Partners sustainability consultants.

-Breweries are increasingly focused on wastewater management.
+Breweries are increasingly focused on wastewater management for several reasons.
 Municipal water treatment authorities across the country are charging breweries additional costs due to the high-strength wastewater streams from brewery processes.
-Breweries are also realizing that they affect water quality in their communities and are interested in making a genuine improvement.
+Wastewater also affects water quality in local communities.
+Now many breweries want to see a genuine improvement.

-These economic and environmental forces work together to make brewery wastewater treatment systems an important strategy to consider in any new brewing operation.
-Even for those already brewing, wastewater treatment on-site can produce positive ROI by increasing operational efficiency.
-Below are questions to consider, followed by common wastewater management strategies and other resources.
+These economic and environmental forces work together to make brewery wastewater treatment systems an important strategy to consider.
+For existing breweries, wastewater treatment on-site can produce positive ROI by increasing operational efficiency.
+These are the basics to get sorted from the start.

-- Before picking a site, investigate matters such as sewer capacity and discharge limits in the area.
+- Before picking a site for your new brewery or expanding operation, investigate matters such as sewer capacity and discharge limits in the area?

-- Are there existing or planned wastewater surcharges in your area?
-Consider county, city, and state rules.
-Common requirements include: neutralize pH levels, removal of solids, and biological treatment.
+- Check if there are existing or planned wastewater surcharges in the area?
+County, city and state rules can differ.
+Common requirements include: neutralize pH levels, remove solids and biological treatment.

-- Talk to other local breweries, especially those with brewing operations built recently.
+- Talk to other local breweries, especially those with new facilities.
 Are they subject to new requirements that have not yet been issued to existing facilities?
-If you are just starting out, any new guidelines may impact your business in a way that older breweries have been able to avoid.

-- If you’re currently operating your brewery, do you know the average total suspended solids (TSS), biological oxygen demand (BOD), chemical oxygen demand (COD), and pH of your wastewater?
-When you do know, also know how each is changed based on process - clean-in-place (CIP), brewing, and packaging each differently affects the quality and levels of contaminants in wastewater.
+If you’re currently operating your brewery, do you know the average total suspended solids (TSS), biological oxygen demand (BOD), chemical oxygen demand (COD), and pH of your wastewater?
+Your brewery's processing will also play a role in water quality and levels of contaminants, including: clean-in-place (CIP), brewing, and packaging.
 You can learn more about these elements here.

-- Side streaming.
-The vast majority of BOD can be found in highly concentrated waste streams such as yeast, trub, and waste beer.
+- Side streaming: The vast majority of BOD can be found in highly concentrated waste streams like yeast, trub, and waste beer.
 Learn more here.

-- Physical screening.
-This can take the form of screening solids, settling tanks, and flocculation for large, small, and dissolved solids, respectively.
+- Physical screening: This can take the form of screening solids, settling tanks, and flocculation for large, small and dissolved solids.

-- pH neutralization.
-Adding caustic or sulfuric acid in mix or trim tanks can neutralize pH to safe levels before sent to the local wastewater system.
-A buffering tank that combines caustic and acid process wastewater can neutralize pH over the course of brewing and CIP activities.
+- pH neutralization: Adding caustic or sulfuric acid in mix or trim tanks can neutralize pH to safe levels before water is sent into the local wastewater system.
+A buffering tank combining caustic and acid process wastewater can neutralize pH over the course of brewing and CIP activities.

-- Biological Digestion.
-Both anaerobic and aerobic digestion are feasible strategies for wastewater treatment.
-Anaerobic is more expensive but provides renewable energy from biogas, low operating costs, and can fit within a small footprint.
-Aerobic digestion requires a significant footprint and requires high energy use and operating costs.
+- Biological Digestion: Both anaerobic and aerobic digestion are feasible strategies for wastewater treatment.
+Anaerobic is more expensive but supports renewable energy from biogas, low operating costs and a small footprint.
+Aerobic digestion requires a significant footprint, requires high energy use and operating costs.

-Something to keep in mind - as you reduce overall water usage throughout your brewing process in order to reduce costs and freshwater use, wastewater quality can actually decrease.
-By applying less freshwater as an input, the concentration of BOD, COD, and TSS per unit of wastewater increases.
-Keeping an eye on these levels as you change your process is important to maintaining your system.
+Wastewater quality can actually decrease as you reduce overall water usage throughout your brewing process.
+By applying less freshwater as an input, the concentration of BOD, COD and TSS per unit of wastewater increases.
+Keeping an eye on these levels as you change your process is important to maintaining the overall system.